 Your subconscious will fight back.
-You will procrastinate.
-You will feel tired all the time.
+You will procrastinate and feel tired all the time.
 You will be beset by anxiety on every side.
-You will avoid the thing you once loved: creating.
+And worst of all, you will avoid the thing you once loved: creating.

 If the people you show your art to don’t like the subject matter, or the style, they are not your audience.

 Your audience will build around what you enjoy making.
 Creating that which you love makes you more likely to do things, like: